 We are always happy to hear from our prospective students!
 To set up an appointment to talk about Honors, please contact us.

 Members of the Honors College are always present at Open Houses and Accepted Student Day events.
 Please check the UMaine Admissions page for an updated schedule.

-To ask a question of a current student, contact one of our Student Advisory Board (SAB) members.
+To ask a question of a current student, contact one of our Honors College Student Ambassadors.

 Frequently Asked Questions

 The Honors College provides academically motivated and enthusiastic students at the University of Maine with the intellectual experience and close working relationship with faculty members characteristic of the best small colleges, coupled with the extensive choice of majors and opportunities for original scholarship available at a nationally-recognized research university.
 The Honors College is a community of approximately eight hundred students and numerous faculty members who share a common commitment to learning which both broadens and deepens the educational endeavor.

 What is special about Honors education at The University of Maine?